Lighthouse railways!

 This photo of George Slight, the engineer of the Cabo Raper light and its construction railway, was kindly provided by his grandson, Sñr.
 George Slight of Santiago.

 In 1910 work restarted.
 A camp and muelle were erected at Puerto Slight.
-A narrow-gauge railway of 60cm gauge or thereabouts was built over the ridge involving some spectacular viaducts with piers of the relatively new concrete.
+A narrow-gauge railway of 60cm gauge or thereabouts was built over the isthmus involving some spectacular viaducts with piers of the relatively new concrete.
 The route hugged the Pacific shore very closely after crossing the isthnus and the final climb to the construction site was by means of a steep incline and a winch.

 The lighthouse eventually came into operation in 1914.
 The naval report cited earlier (1) suggests that the railway had used one locomotive which continued in occasional use for ferrying supplies until about 1921.
 The loco having been damaged, wagons continued to be used but 'pulled and pushed by hand' which must have been quite a task.
-It seems likely that the railway track fell out of use about 1933, and that a small tractor is now used to take supplies to the lighthouse.
-A second-hand 1980s report suggests that the loco still lies at Puerto Slight abandoned on the old railway track. .
+It seems likely that the railway track fell out of use about 1933, and that a tractor is now used to take supplies to the lighthouse.
+A second-hand 1980s report suggests that the loco still lies at Puerto Slight abandoned on the old railway track.
 A Chilean naval representative lives at Puerto Slight, one of the most isolated postings imaginable.

 Allen Morrison of New York has forwarded a number of photos from his collection showing this most isolated railway.
 This first one shows the muelle at Puerto Slight and the terminal building which may well have been used to keep cement dry in the very wet climate.
 The railway track goes off to the left on a low viaduct.